JFFail/PasswordGenerator/README.md

     PasswordGenerator.exe [-h/-?]

 No parameters will display the help information.
 The only required parameter is the number of characters.
 Simple is the default value over complex.
 The default number of passwords returned is 1.
 Passwords are simply dumped to standard out so they can easily be written to a file, piped to `clip`, etc.

+## Requirements
+Given the simplicity, likely just Windows or Mono should be required.
+Admittedly, I probably won't test compilation and running under Linux with Mono, I don't think there should be anything to prevent someone from doing so.